kevin218/Eureka/docs/source/quickstart.rst

 2. Download the data
 -----------------------------------

-2.1 Simulated data sets for all four instruments are available for the Transiting Exoplanet Community ERS Data Challenge #1.
+2.1 Simulated data sets for all four instruments are available for the Transiting Exoplanet Community ERS Data Challenge No. 1.
 Download a simulated data set of your choice from the `STScI Box site <https://stsci.app.box.com/s/tj1jnivn9ekiyhecl5up7mkg8xrd1htl/folder/154382715453>`_.

 2.2.
 Make a new directory to store the data.
 For example, if you want to work with NIRSpec data, you could structure your directories like this: